Barnyard Buffet was founded by Nancy Nelson in Saraland, Alabama in April 2005.

 Nancy was promoted to General Manager and then District Manager for Quincy's Steakhouse.
 As District Manager, she met an Assistant G.M. at their Moffett Road location named Eleanor Rudder, who had been with the company since 1989.
 Ms. Eleanor had a reputation for being the best and toughest manager in the company.
 She was the store opener and arrived before sunrise every morning to prepare the yeast rolls from scratch.
 Nancy also got to know several employees at various Quincy's stores including Chef Deloris, Amino, Ashley, Darla, Barbara, Cleo, and Laurie.
 Quincy's was bought by Western Sizzlin', who in turn was bought by County Fair Buffet and then Barnhill's Buffet.
 Nancy, Ms. Eleanor, Chef Deloris, Amino, Ashley, Darla, Barbara, Cleo, and Laurie all remained with the company throughout.

 In 2005, Nancy acquired what was left of Barnhill's.
 She changed one syllable of the name to keep things simple.
 She hated traveling and wanted to focus on one store, so she closed all of the locations except for the most profitable one in Saraland.
 She fired all food distributors and replaced them with her ex-husband, Skipper.
-Then she recruited the best of the best employees from each store, including Ms. Eleanor, Chef Deloris, Amino, Ashley, Teresa, Val, Darla, Barbara, Sandy, Karen M., Cleo, and Laurie.
-They hired a cook named Chef Eugene (who fell in love with Chef Deloris and is still with her to this day), a Bar Runner named Alicson, some servers named Ramona, Madilyn, Karen K., and some teenage high schoolers named Renee, Crystal, Savannah, Brittany, and Erica.
+Then she recruited the best of the best employees from each store, including Ms. Eleanor, Chef Deloris, Amino, Ashley, Teresa, Val, Darla, Barbara, Sandy, Karen McDonald, Cleo, and Laurie.
+They hired a cook named Chef Eugene (who fell in love with Chef Deloris and is still with her to this day), a Bar Runner named Alicson, some servers named Ramona, Madilyn, and Karen King, and some teenage high schoolers named Renee, Crystal, Savannah, Brittany, and Erica.